ftppz/ftppz.github.io/_posts/2024-5-21-The-Social-Network.md

 ---
 5-21
-learning how to use GDB, asked yh, finally, i got the musl's source code in GDB.
+learning how to use GDB, asked yh, finally, i got the musl source code in GDB.
-thx yh. ^o^
+thx yh. :D

-zx maybe give up the postgraduate entrance examination and will work at the company called Taijing Technology. she is going to leave Xi'an.
+zx maybe give up the postgraduate entrance examination and will work at the company called Taijing Technology which mainly makes crystal oscillatprs. after three months of internship, she will choose to go to Beijing/Shanghai.

+she is going to leave Xi'an.
 maybe it will be better.